-A "runt" refers to a frame that has a valid 32-bit CRC value but is less than the minFrameSize for 10Mb/s, 100Mb/s and 1000Mb/s in full duplex mode, or slotTime for 1000Mb/s in half duplex mode.
+A "runt" refers to a frame that has a valid 32-bit CRC value but is less than the minFrameSize for 10Mb/s half or full duplex, 100Mb/s half or full duplex, 1000Mb/s full duplex, 1000Mb/s full duplex, 40000Mb/s full duplex, and 100000Mb/s full duplex mode, or slotTime for 1000Mb/s in half duplex mode.
 The MAC layer should detect and discard runts because they are less than minFrameSize in length.
 This discarding should not be reported as an error.

 Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
-See Annex C for suggested test configurations.
+See AnnexC for suggested test configurations.

-- 1. The testing station is instructed to transmit Test Frame 1 with current value of 'm', which has the initial value as described in Table 4 3.
-The output and statistics of the DUT are observed. - 2.
+- 1. The testing station is instructed to transmit Test Frame 1, given in Table 4 2, with current length of 'm', which has the initial value as described in Table 4 3.
+The output of the DUT is observed. - 2.
 Ideally, step 1 should be repeated for Test Frames 1 through 4, given in Table 4 2, with all values of 'm', 'n', 'y', and 'z' as indicated in Table 4 3.